 Pre-war designs had smaller houses on larger lots because of the high cost of building supplies and low cost of land.
 During the Great Depression, new building development was slow and there were material shortages during the war.
 The construction of 11 to 12 million units was necessary at the end of World War II.
 Most were built on the outskirts of cities and towns.

 The Cape Cod design was designed to fit in with the needs of the middle class and was made with modern materials and a simple form.
 Ranch houses and Cape Code were favored during the late 40s and 50s.
 Both were single-story buildings with a long modest façade facing the street with a low, broad roofline.
 The patio at the rear of the house replaced the small front porches.

 The Cape Cod-style, which is popular on the east coast, has a higher ridge line than the ranch style and has double-hung sash windows with shutters and clapboarding.
 The ranch house tended to favor the plain, horizontal, sometimes unsymmetrical influences of the Prairie style over traditional materials or designs.

 Learn More: The Exterior Of Cape Cod Houses

 As we mentioned above, Cape Cod houses are not all the same.
 Traditional Cape Cod homes can be classified into three category styles.
 They include:

 1: The Half Cape

 This type of home features a front door on one side of the home and two multi-paned windows on the other side.
 This is actually the original Cape Cod format and style.
-As families grew, more additions would be made to the house and floor plan, leading to new look and style.
-There are some amazing homes that look like a modern farmhouse.
-They also tend to be a small home.
+As families grew, more additions would be made to the house and floor plan, leading to a new look and style.
+Some amazing homes look like modern farmhouses.
+They also tend to be small homes.
 Additions could include an upper level or second floor with windows for effective circulation and light.

 2: Three-Quarter Cape